CRUD Operations

 bool status = FWDataAccess.UpsertRecord(connStr, "data", oParms, "id");

-Multiple SQL calls can be called within a transaction, committed if successful, and rolled back if unsuccessful.
-The following code shows how to perform transactions:
+Multiple SQL calls can be made within a transaction, which is committed if successful and rolled back if not.
+The following code demonstrates how to perform transactions.

 OrderedDictionary oParms = new();